humanhighway/inventingwithmonster.github.io/src/pages/20200203-animationworklet-the-missing-pieces.md

 An Apple-style dock is a very specific implementation but the underlying concept has a wide variety of use-cases.

-For instance, Framer Motion's `useInvertedScale` uses `transform` it to keep the physical size of child elements consistent even as the scale of their parent changes:
+For instance, Framer Motion's `useInvertedScale` hook uses `transform` it to keep the physical size of child elements consistent even as the scale of their parent changes:

 <iframe
   src="https://codesandbox.io/embed/app-store-ui-using-react-and-framer-motion-524c8?fontsize=14&hidenavigation=1&theme=dark"
-  style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden;"
+  style="width:100%; height:500px; border:0; border-radius: 4px; overflow:hidden; margin-bottom: 50px;"
   title="App Store UI using React and Framer Motion" allow="geolocation; microphone; camera; midi; vr; accelerometer; gyroscope; payment; ambient-light-sensor; encrypted-media; usb" sandbox="allow-modals allow-forms allow-popups allow-scripts allow-same-origin"
 ></iframe>

-Likewise in combination with unclamped keyframes it'd be possible to map infinite ranges to one another:
+This is possible because with the `clamp: false` option, `translate` can map infinite ranges to one another:

 ```javascript
 transform(100, [0, 1], ["0px", "-1px"], { clamp: false }); // "-100px"
 ```

 As far as I can tell none of the above is possible in a generalised sense with the API as it's specced today.

-Perhaps if it were possible to pass an existing `WorkletAnimation` as a `timeline` option to another we'd be close to being able to present this kind of functionality.
+Perhaps if we received unclamped `KeyframeEffect`, and it were possible to pass an existing `WorkletAnimation` as a `timeline` option to another, we'd be close to being able to present this kind of functionality.

 ## In Conclusion

 As an animation geek, the Animation Worklet is the most excited I've been for a browser API, period.
 I really want it to live up to its potential, and its promise.
 It's my full-time job to make APIs like this accessible to people who aren't familiar with code, so I'm invested in a professional sense, too.

-I haven't touched on the absence of pointer events, but there does seem to be [concerted effort](https://github.com/WICG/input-for-workers) to building support for these for all worklet types.
-With events and a solution for completing animations, querying velocity, unclamping `KeyframeEffect`, and transforming values, Animation Worklet would provide enough functionality to build a complete animation library around.
+I haven't touched on the absence of pointer events, but there does seem to be [concerted effort](https://github.com/WICG/input-for-workers) to building pointer support for all worklet types.
+With these, and a solution for completing animations, querying velocity, unclamping `KeyframeEffect`, and transforming values, Animation Worklet would provide enough functionality to build a complete generalized animation library around.

 Given the teeth-pulling process of getting cross-browser support for new APIs, I hope we can get these fixed in the current spec before its finalised.

-If you have any thoughts or comments on this article, hit me up [on Twitter](https://twitter.com/mattgperry).
+If you have any thoughts or comments on this article, reach out [on Twitter](https://twitter.com/mattgperry).